NEW BOOKS: readings, and other goings on …

-THE FABRIC OF DAY, new and selected poems May, 2017, Thistledown Press
+THE FABRIC OF DAY, new and selected poems, Thistledown Press, launched MacKenzie Art Gallery, May 25th, 2017

 Toronto, Tuesday, October 10, 7 PM, Art Bar Reading Series: Change of Venue and time: Cloak and Dagger Irish Pub, 394 College Street, a little west of Free Times Cafe.